Overcome your fear of public speaking

 Find a Toastmasters club near you

 Upcoming eventsLearn public speaking, leadership skills, conducting meetings and networking skills.

 What happens at toastmastersAt Toastmasters, members learn by speaking to groups and working with others in a supportive environment.

-A typical Toastmasters club is made up of 20 to 30 people who meet once a week for approximately an hour.
+A typical Toastmasters club is made up of 20 to 30 people who meet on a regular basis for approximately 1 to 2 hours.

 - Plan and conduct meetings

 - Give impromptu speeches

 Through its member clubs, Toastmasters International helps men and women learn the arts of speaking, listening, and thinking.

 These are vital skills that promote self actualisation, enhance leadership potential, foster human understanding, and contribute to the betterment of mankind.

 Toastmasters International is the leading movement devoted to making effective oral communication a worldwide reality.